piskareviv/blog_aux_ntt_1/text/main.md

 If you draw a line through unaffected part (or simply put an edge of a paper sheet to your screen), it will become clear that after the second vertical line (L2 cache) angle changes a little, and at `n = 2^29` recursive order is three times closer to that line than usual order.
-This is what we should expect, because for recursive order only one third of layers is affected, whilst for usual order all layers are affected.
+This is what we should expect, because for recursive order only one third of layers is affected (for sizes greater than $2^20$), whilst for usual order all layers are affected.